teamed/teamed.io/pages/policy.md

 to the project manager, asking to "_assign someone else_".
 You lose as many points in this case as many minutes the task has in budget.

+{% par 23 %}
+If you want to stop getting new tasks for some time, inform us through Netbout and you won't get any new assignments in all our projects, for the desired period.

 {% par 10 %}
 If you can't complete a task in time, inform the project manager about it.
 Just post a message to him, right in the ticket, asking for "_more time_".
 If he